 Hanapepe is a wisp of a village in southwest Kauai, established more than a century ago and still filled with bougainvillea-draped, plantation-style buildings (explaining why it’s been used as a location for films including The Thornbirds and Flight of the Intruder—not to mention it inspired the setting for Disney’s Lilo & Stitch).
 Today, these historic structures contain restaurants, boutiques, and more art galleries than any other town on Kauai, including Bright Side Gallery, Art of Marbling, and JJ Ohana (beautiful shell jewelry).
 Come for Friday Art Night, when painters, sculptors, and artisans open their doors, and the little main street buzzes with live entertainment and food vendors.
 Be sure to walk across the historic Swinging Bridge, a suspension bridge over the Waimea River.

 Kauai sunsets are sublime, and perhaps the best way to experience that magical hour of the day is by boat, facing the stunning Na Pali Coast.
 You’ll have a front-row seat as the descending sun coats the jagged cliffs in shades of russet, crimson, and tangerine.
 There are all kinds of cruises to choose from, including snorkel and sunset; adult-only catamaran; and full dinner cruises.
 One of the longest-running operators is Captain Andy’s, which offers several different sunset options.
-However you do it, prepared to be dazzled.
+Of course, the coast is equally stunning during the daylight hours too, and you can’t go wrong if you choose to cruise with Native Hawaiian-owned and operated Liko Kauai or spend a full day on the water with Holoholo Charters Niihau and Napali Super Tour.

 INSIDER TIPThe waters along the North Shore are calmest May through September; the rest of the year, most tours run from the South Shore.